Update: Ryerson University’s readiness plan to welcome international students

 How to Prepare

 Anyone entering Canada by air will be required to pass health screening measures prior to boarding their flight and upon arrival in Canada.
-You must:
+If you do not meet the fully vaccinated traveller requirements, external link, you must:

 - Have a plan to self-isolate for 14 days , external link when you arrive in Canada, even if you have no symptoms.
 Print a copy of the self-isolation plan to present to border officials upon arrival in Canada (a template has been created and provided for your guidance).